SUDCC Army Substance Abuse Program

 SUDCC Army Substance Abuse Program - Fort Belvoir, VA

 Sudcc Army Substance Abuse Program is a detox and addiction treatment facility located at 9300 Dewitt Loop in the 22060 zip code of Fort Belvoir, VA.
-As a detox center, it offers benzodiazepines detox, cocaine detox and meth detox.
-The treatment program at Sudcc Army Substance Abuse Program includes regular outpatient treatment, outpatient detoxification and general outpatient treatment.
+As a detox center, it offers benzodiazepines detox, cocaine detox and opioid detox.
+The treatment program at Sudcc Army Substance Abuse Program includes hospital inpatient detoxification, hospital inpatient treatment and general outpatient treatment.
 It accepts men and women into their treatment and detox program.

 Address: 9300 DeWitt Loop, Fort Belvoir, VA 22060